Particle density in diffusion-limited annihilating systems: Proof of main results on the integer lattice

-As in our proof of \thref{thm:UB}, we will use the sequential version of DLAS defined in Section~\ref{sec:construction}.
+In this section, we prove \thref{thm:EV_UB}.
+As in our proof of \thref{thm:UB}, we will use the sequential version of DLAS defined in Section~\ref{sec:lemmas}.
 Consider the sequential process run for infinite time with all particles in the initial configuration removed from the negative integers.
 Order the vertices $0,1,2,\ldots$.
 Let $U_k$ be $0$ if a $B$-particle starts at site~$k$; otherwise, let it be the total time spent at the root by the $A$-particle initially at position~$k$.
+If $k=0$ and there is an $A$-particle at $0$, we let $U_0$ be the number of visits to $0$ by that particle for $t \geq 1$.
 The following estimate is most of the work in proving \thref{thm:EV_UB}.